sematext/docs/docs/logs/reduce-costs-with-pipelines.md

 We have extracted all the information that is vital to us from the message field.
 Let’s dive into the second step where we want to drop some unwanted events.

 **Note:** At this point, if you have made similar changes in your own Logs Apps, give it 24-48 hours and you should be able to see a drop in your daily log volume on the [Logs Usage Screen](../logs/logs-usage-screen).
 And in a few days, if you’ve trimmed aggressively enough, you may be able to select a cheaper daily log volume tier.
-Sematext will suggest that automatically for you - see [Recommended Logs Plans](../logs/recommended-log-plans).
+Sematext will suggest that automatically for you - see [Plan Recommendations](../logs/plan-recommendations).

 Everything above was aimed at eventually removing a field after extracting valuable bits worth keeping.
 You can, of course, do that with multiple fields in your logs, not just one field like in our example.
 But there is an even more radical thing you can do – you can drop complete log events.
 See below.